lmbxmu/lmbxmu/README.md

 - 🔭 I’m currently a final-year Ph.D in Xiamen University, China, and will be a researcher at Youtu Lab, Tencent.

-- 📫 How to reach me: lmbxmu@stu.xmu.edu.cn for email.
+- 📫 How to reach me: linmb001@outlook.com for email.